-On Wednesday, July 13 in Monaco, Princess Charlene christened "the most luxurious ship ever".
+On Wednesday, July 13 in Monte Carlo Monaco, Princess Charlene christened "the most luxurious ship ever".

 Accompanied by her husband and the reigning monarch of Monaco, Prince Albert II, Charlene who is former Olympic swimmer cut the red velvet ribbon to send the primat of Veuve Clicquot champagne crashing against the hull of Seven Seas Explorer, luxury line Regent's new ship.

-The royal couple arrived at the black-tie christening event after more than 700 attendees had taken seats in front of a stage alongside the vessel.
+The royal couple arrived at the formal event after over 700 attendees had taken seats in front of a stage alongside the vessel.
 They promenaded down a center aisle, followed by Regent's top executives.
 The princess wore a floor-length silver gown.

-The princess said just 17 words during the two-hour event, which was hosted by Entertainment Tonight's Kevin Frazier.
+The princess said just 17 words during the 2-hour event hosted by Kevin Frazier:

 "I christen this ship Seven Seas Explorer.
 God bless her and all those who sail on her,"